kaperbm/kaperbm/README.md

 - 🔭 I’m currently working on TierList-Maker and a Med-Uni project
-- 🌱 I’m currently learning R php python etc.
+- 🌱 I’m currently learning the programing languages "python", "php" and "R"
 - 📫 How to reach me: You can reach me through my email kacperbohaczyk@gmail.com

 ---